History of tuberculosis: Containment

 At the beginning of the 20th century, tuberculosis was one of the UK's most urgent health problems.
 A royal commission was set up in 1901, The Royal Commission Appointed to Inquire into the Relations of Human and Animal Tuberculosis.
 Its remit was to find out whether tuberculosis in animals and humans was the same disease, and whether animals and humans could infect each other.
 By 1919, the Commission had evolved into the UK's Medical Research Council.

 In 1902, the International Conference on Tuberculosis convened in Berlin.
 Among various other acts, the conference proposed the Cross of Lorraine be the international symbol of the fight against tuberculosis.
 National campaigns spread across Europe and the United States to tamp down on the continued prevalence of tuberculosis.

 After the establishment in the 1880s that the disease was contagious, TB was made a notifiable disease in Britain; there were campaigns to stop spitting in public places, and the infected poor were pressured to enter sanatoria that resembled prisons; the sanatoria for the middle and upper classes offered excellent care and constant medical attention.
 Whatever the purported benefits of the fresh air and labor in the sanatoria, even under the best conditions, 50% of those who entered were dead within five years (1916).

 The promotion of Christmas Seals began in Denmark during 1904 as a way to raise money for tuberculosis programs.
 It expanded to the United States and Canada in 1907–1908 to help the National Tuberculosis Association (later called the American Lung Association).

 In the United States, concern about the spread of tuberculosis played a role in the movement to prohibit public spitting except into spittoons.
+Public health measures were inaugurated to track and control the prevalence of tuberculosis in livestock that could be transmitted to humans.

 Vaccines

 The first genuine success in immunizing against tuberculosis was developed from attenuated bovine-strain tuberculosis by Albert Calmette and Camille Guérin in 1906.
 It was called "BCG" (Bacille Calmette-Guérin).
-The BCG vaccine was first used on humans in 1921 in France, but it was not until after World War II that BCG received widespread acceptance in Great Britain, and Germany.
+The BCG vaccine was first used on humans in 1921 in France, but it was not until after World War II that BCG received widespread acceptance in Great Britain and Germany.
 In the early days of the British National Health Service X-ray examination for TB increased dramatically but rates of vaccination were initially very low.
 In 1953 it was agreed that secondary school pupils should be vaccinated, but by the end of 1954 only 250,000 people had been vaccinated.
 By 1956 this had risen to 600,000, about half being school children.

 In Italy, Salvioli's diffusing vaccine (Vaccino Diffondente Salvioli; VDS) was used from 1948 until 1976.
-It was developed by Professor Gaetano Salvioli (1894–1982) of the University of Bologna.
+It was developed by Professor Gaetano Salvioli of the University of Bologna.